clintecker/crocoduck/README.md

 ### Goals ###

-To make a nice, extensible Resque Job framework for making changes to MongoDB documents.
+To make a nice, extensible Resque Job framework for altering MongoDB documents.
 These are referred to as ``Entry`` objects in this project.

 The [``Job`` class](https://clintecker.github.com/crocoduck/docs/lib/crocoduck/job.rb) itself is initialized with an [``Entry``](https://clintecker.github.com/crocoduck/docs/lib/crocoduck/entry.rb) which
     knows about its own [``Store``](https://clintecker.github.com/crocoduck/docs/lib/crocoduck/redis.rb).
 Crocoduck Jobs should inherit